brandur/sorg/content/articles/canonical-log-lines.md

 > canonical-api-line status=500 api_method=AllEventsMethod earliest=-7d | timechart count

+_(Note: These numbers are artificial and not actually representative of Stripe API traffic.)_

 By putting this query into a Splunk subsearch, I can trivially join it with other emitted log lines.
 For example, by joining on a "breakage line" (one where we log an exception), I can look at these errors grouped by class: